-Because the toothfish fishery operates only during the summer months (typically December-March), fishing mortality is applied only in the first (summer) time step in the RSR Antarctic toothfish assessment model.
+Catches are assumed in the model using a fleets-as-areas approach.
+Because the toothfish fishery operates only during the summer months (typically December-March), fishing mortality is applied only in the first (summer) time step in the model.
 Fishing mortality is applied by removing half of the natural mortality for the time step (a quarter of the total annual mortality), then the instantaneous mortality from the fisheries, and, finally, the remaining half of the natural mortality for the time step.
 Fishing mortality is applied for four area-based fisheries separately.
-The four main fisheries are: (1) the fishery operating within the SRZ; (2) the fishery operating in the area outside the MPA and south of 70° S (the S70 area); (3) the fishery operating in the area outside the MPA and north of 70° S (the N70 area); and (4) the historical fishery operating in areas now designated as the GPZ (referred to as the 'Other' fishery).
+The four main fisheries are: (1) the fishery operating within the SRZ; (2) the fishery operating in the area outside the RSrMPA and south of 70° S (the S70 area); (3) the fishery operating in the area outside the RSrMPA and north of 70° S (the N70 area); and (4) the historical fishery operating in areas now designated as the GPZ.

-IUU removals are also considered in the assessment model of the Antarctic toothfish population of the RSR, as a specific 'IUU' fishery.
-Catches outside the Convention area immediately adjacent to the RSR are considered in the assessment model of the Antarctic toothfish population of the RSR as a specific 'SPRFMO' fishery.
-Finally, catches from the RSSS, which has been carried out annually in the Ross Sea since 2012, are also considered in the assessment model.
-Each fishery considered in the assessment model employs different selectivity functions to reflect the different age distributions of fish in the catch (i.e., assuming a fleets-as-areas approach), except: (1) the IUU fishery, which is assumed to have the same selectivity as the S70 fishery; and (2) the SPRFMO fishery, which is assumed to have the same selectivity as the N70 fishery.
-For each of the fisheries considered in the assessment model, fishing selectivities are estimated assuming a domed shape ogive.
+IUU removals are also included, as a specific 'IUU' fishery.
+Catches outside the Convention area immediately adjacent to the RSR are also included as a specific 'SPRFMO' fishery.
+Catches from the RSSS, which has been carried out annually in the Ross Sea since 2012, are also included.
+Each fishery employs a selectivity function to reflect the different age distributions of fish in the catch (i.e., assuming a fleets-as-areas approach), except: (1) the IUU fishery, which is assumed to have the same selectivity as the S70 fishery; and (2) the SPRFMO fishery, which is assumed to have the same selectivity as the N70 fishery.
+For all the fisheries, the fishing selectivities are estimated assuming a domed shaped (double-normal) ogive.

-The selectivity parameters are estimated by the assessment model, and the catch-scaled proportions at age data are fitted in the model using time-invariant area specific selectivities.
+The selectivity parameters are estimated in the model, and the catch-scaled proportions at age data are fitted using time-invariant area specific selectivities.
 The maturation process is applied in the second time step (winter).
 Maturation is specified as the time-invariant proportion of male and female fish at age that are mature.
 In the second time step, the remaining half of annual natural mortality is also applied.

-In the final time step, the age of all fish is incremented by one year, except for the fish in the 50-plus age group, which remain in that group.
-Biomass calculations at any point in the assessment model are made by multiplying the number of fish in each year class by the size-at-age relationship and the length-weight relationship for each sex separately.
+In the final time step, the age of all fish is incremented by one year, except for the fish in the 50+ age group, which remain in that group.
+Biomass calculations at any point in the model are made by multiplying the number of fish in each year class by the size-at-age relationship and the length-weight relationship for each sex separately.

-Initial model parameters are estimated by minimising the total objective function, which is the sum of the negative log-likelihoods from the data, the negative-log priors and the penalty functions employed to apply model constraints.
+Initial model parameters are estimated by minimising the total objective function, which is the sum of the negative log-likelihoods from the data, the negative-log priors Jacobians from any transformations, and the penalty functions employed to apply model constraints.
 Penalties are applied to both catch and mark-recapture data.
 Initial fits are evaluated at the mode of the posterior distribution (MPD), and data weightings are determined by considering MPD fits and residual patterns and qualitative evaluation of MPD profile distributions (i.e., by evaluating the minimum objective function while fixing one parameter and allowing all other parameters to vary).